JihooKang-KOR/Data_driven_wall_modeling/README.md

 5. The folders *normalized1DModel* and *scaleModule* made from the ML training phase are already included in the test case as well.

 ## Notebooks
+### Used in the thesis
+- **BestMapping_1DChannel.ipynb** : Creation of the ML models that used in the thesis.
+- **Mapping_1DChannel.ipynb** : Checking uncertainties of each hyper-parameter to find the best setting of hyper-parameters.
+- **MeshEffect_Spalding.ipynb** : Showing the effect of coarser meshes based on Spalding's function (the notebook for explaining mesh-dependency).
+- **PlotCf_2DflatPlate.ipynb** : Plot skin friction for the flat plate case at Re = 1e7.
+- **PlotCf_2DflatPlate_Re3e6.ipynb** : Plot skin friction for the flat plate case at Re = 3e6.
+- **PlotCf_2DflatPlate_Re6e6.ipynb** : Plot skin friction for the flat plate case at Re = 6e6.
+- **PlotCf_Cp_2Dairfoil.ipynb** : Plot skin friction and pressure coefficient for the airfoil case at Re = 3e6.
+- **PlotCf_bestBlendingExponent_2DflatPlate.ipynb** : Finding proper blending exponents *gammaWall* and *gammaFace* for diffusive fluxes.
+- **FieldAnalysis_avgNuEff.ipynb** : Field analysis for average effective viscosity over iteration steps and along the plate for y+ = 0.05, 10, and 100.

+### Others
+- **BestMapping_distanceBasedModel_1D.ipynb** : Creation of the ML models for distance based wall model that is similar to the standard wall function.
+- **FieldAnalysis_1stFace.ipynb** : Field analysis over iteration steps such as nuEff and face slopes to find the reason of divergence before the reverse blending is employed for the 1st cell face correction.
+- **PlotCf_distanceBasedModel_2DflatPlate.ipynb** : Plot skin friction for the flat plate case at Re = 1e7 with respect to the distance based wall model.
+- **PlotResiduals_2Dairfoil.ipynb** : Plot residuals to initially check convergence status for the airfoil case at Re = 3e6.
+- **PlotResiduals_2DflatPlate.ipynb** : Plot residuals to initially check convergence status for the flat plate case at Re = 1e7.
+- **Plots_monotonicVelLimit.ipynb** : Plot for monotonic velocity limitation setting before the reverse blending is employed for the 1st cell face correction.

 ## Solvers
+### Used in the thesis
+- **datadriven_wmSimpleFoam** : The modified solver from *simpleFoam* for the flat plate cases by employing the trained ML models.
+- **ddwmSimpleFoam_airfoil** : The modified solver from *simpleFoam* for the airfoil case by employing the trained ML models.

+### Other
+- **ddwmSimpleFoam_wallCorr** : The distance-based modified solver for the flat plate cases.

 ## Utilities
+### Used in the thesis
+- **extractData** : Data extraction utility for the 1D channel flow.

+### Others
+- **extractData_2D** : Data extraction utility for the 2D flat plate case to compare 1st face slopes between the 1D channel and the 2D flat plate with resolved mesh.
+- **extractData_cellCenterVel** : Data extraction utility for the 1D channel flow with respect to the distance-based model.

 ## Thesis
 The thesis for the project :